-Bob Dylan is an interesting music talent from United States where he was born in 1941.
+Bob Dylan is an amazing music talent from United States where he was born in 1941.

 More about Bob Dylan

 Bob Dylan (real name is Robert Allen Zimmerman) was born on May 24, 1941 in Duluth, Minnesota (United States).

 Dylan is an American singer-songwriter, artist and writer who influenced popular music and culture for more than five decades from 1960s when his songs chronicled social unrest, although Dylan repudiated suggestions from journalists that he was a spokesman for his generation cause his lyrics incorporate political, social, philosophical, and literary themes: "Blowin' in the wind" and "The times they are a-changin'" became anthems for the American civil rights and anti-war movements.

 Over the years, Dylan expanded and customized his music style by touching many genres like country, blues, gospel, rock and roll, rockabilly, jazz and swing, but also popular music English, Scottish and Irish.
 In addition he reinvented the figure of the contemporary singer-songwriter and he created music genre folk-rock.

 Other Bob Dylan's hits are "Knockin' on Heaven's door" and "Like a Rollin Stone".